-Impending California dam failure prompts evacuations
+Impending failure of California dam spillway prompts evacuations

 A spillway controls the flow of water from the lake or river being dammed to the area downstream.
 It also ensures, during times of high water levels, that the water does not rush over the top of the dam or damage the dam.

-"Failure of the auxiliary spillway structure will result in an uncontrolled release of flood waters from Lake Oroville," a statement on Facebook said.
-"This is an evacuation order.
-Immediate evacuation from the low levels of Oroville and areas downstream is ordered."

-At 770 feet, Oroville Dam is the country's tallest.
-In addition to flood control, it also serves to provide drinking water and generate hydroelectric power.
+"The next several hours will be crucial in determining whether the concrete structure at the head of the auxiliary spillway remains intact and prevents larger, uncontrolled flows," the Butte County sheriff's office said in a statement.

-In an effort to mitigate the situation, the California Department of Water Resources is increasing water releases from the main spillway to 100,000 cubic feet per second in an effort to lessen the amount of water traveling down the emergency spillway, the sheriff's office said.
+In an effort to mitigate the situation, the DWR is increasing water releases from the main spillway to 100,000 cubic feet per second in an effort to lessen the amount of water traveling down the emergency spillway, the sheriff's office said.
+Normal flows down the main spillway are about 55,000 cubic feet per second.

 The DWR instructed Oroville residents to head north, toward Chico.

-"Take only routes to the east, south, or west.
-DO NOT TRAVEL NORTH TOWARD OROVILLE!!!!!" the Yuba County Office of Emergency Services warned residents.
+Conversely, the Yuba County Office of Emergency Services warned its residents, "Take only routes to the east, south, or west.
+DO NOT TRAVEL NORTH TOWARD OROVILLE!!!!!"

 Evacuation shelters have been set up at fairgrounds in Chico and Colusa, CNN affiliate KCRA reported.
 A California Office of Emergency Services spokesperson told the station that it could be "potentially catastrophic" if the emergency spillway fails.

 Marysville is about 40 miles north of Sacramento, Oroville about 70 miles.
+It's unclear how many residents could be affected by the evacuation orders, but the combined population of Yuba and Butte counties is roughly 300,000 people.

 The Sacramento Fire Department warned residents that the spillway failure could have effects, including flash flooding, downstream in Sacramento.